Yyf1734/attack_white_box_watermark/README.md

 # attack_white_box_watermark

 This is an example to attack DeepIPR algorithm.
+The main attack pipeline can be found in './detect.py'.